scientific-python/blog.scientific-python.org/content/posts/scientific-python/cookie/introduction/index.md

   cog.
 - Support for dynamic family descriptions (such as to output build system and licence used).
+- Support for limiting the output to just errors or errors and skips.
+- Support for running on multiple repos at once, with output tailored to multiple repos.
+Also supports passing `pyproject.toml` path instead to make running on mixed repos easier.
+- Support for linting `[tool.repo-review]` with [validate-pyproject][].

 The
 [full changelog](https://repo-review.readthedocs.io/en/latest/changelog.html)
 has more - you can even see the 10 beta releases in-between 0.6.x and 0.7.0 where a lot of this refactoring work was happening.
 If you have configuration you’d like to write check for, feel free to write a plugin!

+[validate-pyproject][] 0.14 has added support for being used as a repo-review plugin, so you can validate `pyproject.toml` files with repo-review!
+This lints `[project]` and `[build-system]` tables, `[tool.setuptools]`, and other tools via plugins.
+[Scikit-build-core][] 0.5 can be used as a validate-project plugin to lint `[tool.scikit-build]`.
+Repo-review has a plugin for `[tool.repo-review]`.

 ## sp-repo-review